andrewcchu/25422_tls_bert/README.md

 #### Running Fine-tuning

-Fine-tuning can be run as follows:
+Fine-tuning can be run as follows (again, replacing `python3.7` with whatever Python you installed the dependencies above with):
 ```bash
 python3.7 multi_classifier.py \
 --task_name=cola \